-Research is mixed on whether these supplements help with arthritis pain and stiffness, but they are safe to try.
+Research is mixed on whether these supplements help with OA pain and stiffness, but they are safe to try.

 Glucosamine and chondroitin are popular supplements used to treat osteoarthritis (OA).
 According to one estimate from the NIH, 6.5 million adults, or 2.6 percent of the population, has used one or both of these products.
 Although studies on glucosamine and chondroitin have been mixed, some evidence suggests they may help relieve OA joint pain and stiffness.

 What Are Glucosamine and Chondroitin?